Research Assistant Position

 The NeuroCognition Lab is looking for volunteer undergraduate researchers to administer neuropsychological tests that are integrated with our electrophysiology and neuroimaging projects.
 Researchers would be trained to conduct, score, and analyze a series of standardized neuropsychological assessments, which includes using REDCap and two different stimulus presentation software suites.

 This is a great opportunity to interact directly with study participants---in addition to conducting assessment sessions, researchers will be responsible for subject recruitment for ongoing electrophysiology studies in the lab.
 Promising students may also be trained on electrophysiological research methods.
-For details on lab requirements and applying, please email us!
+For details on lab requirements and applying, please read our page on undergraduate volunteers or email us!

 Prospective Graduate Students